mohamedashref371/QuranKareem/README.md

 - I used the json files provided by this link to obtain the timing of the end of the verses: https://api.qurancdn.com/api/qdc/audio/reciters/{sheikh_number}/audio_files?chapter={surah_number}&segments=true

+Some of the audio surahs contain al-isti3azah, and the json files start from the first verse.
+It may happen that the program accidentally reads the al-isti3azah with the basmalah when reciting al-basmalah.
+This is not a problem with the database model structure and this will be updated later.